 Understanding the installation process helps you plan and budget effectively:

 **Planning Phase (1-2 weeks):** Professional load calculations, permit applications, and scheduling.
-Quality contractors will perform detailed assessments rather than quick estimates.
+Quality contractors will perform detailed assessments rather than quick intake guidance.

 **Installation Day:** Most Florida AC installations complete in 1-2 days.
 Simple changeouts take 6-8 hours, while complex installations with ductwork modifications may require 2-3 days.